FindTreasureIsland/FindTreasureIsland.github.io/content/research/research1/index.md

 ## Description

 Personalization algorithms produce recommendations on many online services that are fine-tuned to individual users.
-They have been discussed as a possible reason of intellectual isolation and reinforcement of one’s belief.
-This project aims to study the influence of personalization on category knowledge in a controlled experiment.
+They have been discussed as a possible reason of *filter bubbles* that cause intellectual isolation and reinforcement of one’s belief.
+This project studies the influence of personalization on category knowledge in a controlled experiment.

 [^1]: The acknowledged aim of the book is to dwarf all other books in the field.
 [^2]: As a result of such intensive research, the book's length is almost twelve hundred pages.